Script Mode - SatGen 4

 Set Start Position

-Click on the Set Start Position button to pinpoint the first waypoint in the trajectory and have it added to the script.
+Click on the Set Start Position button to pinpoint the first waypoint in the route and have it added to the script.

 Intelliprompt Commands